OmarShaker97/Group-Repository-Sprint0/README.md

 ```
 Omar Labib
   I am a computer science student, pursuing a bachelor in computer science.
-Also a passionate crossfit athlete.
+A passionate crossfit athlete.
 ```

 ```